mekatronik-achmadi/md_tutorial/electronic/tutorials/esp32_install.md

 ### Python PyParsing

 In the linking (ld) process, ESP-IDF employ some python module to parse.
-For that requirement, we need PyParsing in a bit older version since latest version break the ESP-IDF API.

 #### ArchLinux/Manjaro

+GNU/Linux generally already had good installation of Python environment.
+However, we need PyParsing in a bit older version since latest version break the ESP-IDF API.

 Follow these commands to install PyParsing 2.2.0 in a virtual enviroment: